carpentries/trainers/MarthasRules.md

     -   pros and cons
     -   possible alternatives

-2. A quorum is established in a meeting if half or more of voting members are present.
+2. A quorum is established in a meeting if four or more of voting members are present.

 3. Once a person has sponsored a proposal, they are responsible for it.
 The